 New Year's Eve in Sydney

 Sydney throws a New Year’s Eve party unlike any other.
-Celebrate the start of 2020 in style with one of the most spectacular fireworks displays you’ll see.
+Celebrate in style with one of the most spectacular fireworks displays you’ll see.
 The festivities span free family events to lively parties, so whatever kind of countdown you’re looking for, the harbour city will ensure you have a memorable experience.

 Free vantage points